onemarcfifty/discord-support-bot/README.md

-# FIRSTLINE (discord-support-bot) is a discord-bot
+# FIRSTLINE is a discord-bot

 Firstline is a fork of RALF